eferrea/BCI-Master/README.md

 The simulated set of units class generate spikes according to a Poisson distribution whose rate is dictated by actual mouse movement performed in a basic c++ interface.
 For each neuron a random modulation depth, a baseline firing rate and a preferred direction is randomly chosen.
 During real movements the rate is determined by the baseline firing rate summed to  the modulation depth scaled by the angle of the actual movement direction an the preferred direction of the neuron.

+At the beginning of the session the user performs reaches to the target by moving the cursor with the mouse (decoder calibration phase).
+When the decoder is calibrated it can be used to control cursor positions and perform the task (decoding phase).
+In this phase mouse movements are used to make neurons firing according to the cosine model while the decoder converts this activity into movements.

 **Running the BCI framework**

-1. Start the task controller program
+1. Start the task controller program TrackM

 * specify client address (same as server address on the BCImat side)
 * specify server address (same as the client address on the BCImat side)
 * specify server port (here used 6666, it can be kept but if changed need to me done also on the BCImat side)
 * specify dpi of your screen for pixel to mm conversion

-2. Run the function BCI_loop.m with the following arguments for the simulated neural network:
+2. Run the function BCI_loop.m inside BCImat with the following arguments for the simulated neural network:

 * BCI_Loop(isBrain,neurons,delay,server_address,client_address) so practically will look like that

 BCI_Loop(false,60,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')

 * and with the following arguments in case of using Blackrock hardware BCI_Loop(true,60,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')

-Note that the server_address correspondsto the client server address on the TC control side whreaslient address to the server address on the TC side.
+Note that the server_address corresponds to the client server address on the TC control side whereas client address to the server address on the TC side.
 Additionally the server and clients addresses contain also the names of the trackers.

 Also note that the client address has a specified port that has been assigned on the TC side since the same port cannot be used by two different server with the same IP.
 The matlab server here uses the default port so it is not necessary to specify it.